RosterElf Logo

 Failing to maintain confidentiality

-Consequence: Breach of privacy obligations, damaged trust, and potential defamation claims
+Consequence: Breach of privacy obligations under the Privacy Act 1988, damaged trust, and potential defamation claims

 Solution: Only share information on a need-to-know basis and store records in secure digital hr records